|

 to select out several random rewards every week ...

-i.e. "favourable winds mean you are able to make
+i.e. "favourable winds mean you are able to

 greater